 This bill does not directly amend codified state law.

-The enrolled version added four more senators (Duhamel, Rohl, and Zikmund) and five more representatives (Pourier, Aylward, Emery, Moore, and Reisch) as sponsors, while removing line numbers and formatting notes—this broadens support for the commemoration but does not change its substantive purpose of recognizing buffalo restoration on tribal lands.
+The enrolled version added four more senators (Duhamel, Rohl, and Zikmund) and five more representatives (Pourier, Aylward, Emery, Moore, and Reisch) as sponsors, and removed the bill number formatting and strikethrough/underline notation indicators, but made no substantive changes to the commemoration's content or purpose.

 No history recorded for this bill.